 As a condition for study activation, each site must establish an SOP for obtaining informed consent from potential study participants.
-At each site, the informed consent process will be conducted per site SOPs.
-This SOP should minimally contain the following elements:
+At each site, the informed consent process will be conducted according to site SOPs.
+This SOP should minimally contain the elements listed below.

-- The minimum legal age required to provide independent informed consent for research at the study site - Procedures for determining participant identity and age - Procedures for determining participant literacy and provision of informed consent for those who are illiterate. - Local laws, regulations, and institutional policies pertaining to the informed consent process - Procedures for providing all information required for informed consent to the participant - Procedures for determining participant comprehension of the required information - Procedures to ensure that informed consent is obtained in a setting free of coercion and undue influence - Procedures for documenting the informed consent process - Storage locations for blank informed consent forms - Storage locations for completed informed consent forms
+- The minimum legal age to provide independent informed consent for research at the study site - Procedures for determining participant identity and age - Procedures for determining participant literacy. - Procedures for providing all information required for informed consent to the participant - Procedures for determining participant comprehension of the required information - Procedures to ensure that informed consent is obtained in a setting free of coercion and undue influence - Procedures for documenting the informed consent process - Procedures for conducting part of the informed consent process within a group setting - Storage locations for blank informed consent forms - Storage locations for completed informed consent forms - Procedures (e.g., color-coding) to ensure that different versions of the study informed consent forms are easily distinguished and used appropriately - Procedures for implementing a change in the version of the informed consent form used - Staff training requirements - Staff responsibilities for all of the above (direct and supervisory)

-- Procedures (e.g., color-coding) to ensure that different versions of the study informed consent forms are easily distinguished and used appropriately - Procedures for implementing a change in the version of the informed consent form used - Staff training requirements - Staff responsibilities for all of the above (direct and supervisory) - QC/QA procedures related to the above (if not specified elsewhere)
+• QC/QA procedures related to the above (if not specified elsewhere)